-Parent Involvement-Parents are the most important influence on a child's development.
-An essential part of Early Head Start is the involvement of parents in parent education, program planning, and activities.
-Many parents serve as members of Policy Council and as officers in EHS parent committees.
+Parent/Guardian Involvement-Parents/Guardians are the most important influence on a child's development.
+An essential part of Early Head Start is the involvement of parents/guardians in parent/guardian education, program planning, and activities.
+Many parents/guardians serve as members of Policy Council and as officers in EHS parent/guardian committees.